Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Background and Related Work

 \subsection{Random Forests}

-Originally popularized by Amit and Geman~\cite{Amit1997-nd} and subsequently codified by Breiman, the random forest (RF) classifier is empirically very effective~\citep{JMLR:v15:delgado14a} while maintaining strong theoretical guarantees \citep{Breiman2001}.
+Originally popularized by Amit and Geman~\cite{Amit1997-nd} and subsequently codified by Breiman, the random forest (RF) classifier is empirically very effective~\cite{JMLR:v15:delgado14a} while maintaining strong theoretical guarantees \cite{Breiman2001}.
 A random forest is an ensemble of decision trees whose individual classifications of a data point are aggregated together using majority vote.
-Each decision tree consists of split and leaf nodes.
-A split node is associated with a subset of the data $S = \{(x_i, y_i)\} \subseteq D_n$ which is split into two child nodes, each associated with a binary partition of $S$ based on the value of a selected feature $j$.
+Each decision tree recursively partitions the feature space and then makes separate predictions in each of the final subspaces.
+A partition occurs at a split node in the tree on a subset of the data $S = \{(x_i, y_i)\} \subseteq D_n$.
+The node is split into two child nodes, each associated with a partition of $S$ based on the value of a selected feature $j \in \{1,\cdots,p\}$.
 Let $e_j \in \mathbb{R}^p$ denote a unit vector in the standard basis (that is, a vector with a single one in the $j$th entry and the rest of the entries are zero) and $\tau \in \RR$ a threshold value.
-Then, $S$ is partitioned into the two subsets
+Then, $S$ is partitioned into the two subsets, a left node ($L$), and a right node ($R$).